Hiax36/B3313-Multiplayer/README.md

 2. Configure the server parameters, such as what types of syncing you would want(several variables), the port number(25565 by default), and the number of players(NUM_CONNECTIONS).
 3. Configure client parameters, such as the server's IP and port number.
 4. Run the server
-5. For every player, do the following
+5. For every player, do the following:
-   -Run Project64
+6. Run Project64-EM
-   -Launch B3313
+7. Open B3313
+8. Select your save file
+9. Navigate to File -> Lua Scripts
-   -After choosing your save file, navigate to File->Lua Scripts -Choose Client.lua and press Run
+10. Select Client.lua and select Run
-6. Enjoy!
+11. Enjoy!

 ## To do
 - Properly sync the count of stars/red stars/green stars in RAM (Currently only updates when stars are collected on the receiving end, aka only EEPROM is modified)